loomio/loomio-docs/en/src/user_manual/groups/participation_report/index.md

 The report shows how many threads, comments, polls, votes and reactions have happened per month.
 This is graphed so you can see ebbs and flows of usage.

+Click specific headings in the table to sort the table by that column.

 ### Tag usage

 This shows how frequently various tags have been applied during the specified time frame.